This section answers questions that arise from using Spring Batch with Spring Boot.

 |Specifying job parameters on the command line|

-Unlike command line option arguments that
+Unlike command line option arguments that set properties in the

 If the application context includes a